New Technique Unveils Microsecond Biomolecular Dynamics Using Plasmon-Enhanced Fluorescence

 Single-molecule fluorescence microscopy is an important and much used technique to study the dynamics and functionality of biomolecules for example the conformational changes and interaction dynamics of enzymes, nucleic acids or cellular receptors.
 Understanding these biomolecular dynamics is key to progress in molecular biology and medicine.
 While these processes span a broad range of time scales single-molecule fluorescence does not give access to sub-millisecond time scales thus limits what can be gained from such experiments.
 Other techniques such as fluorescence correlation spectroscopy can access nanosecond dynamics but on ensemble-level and therefore cannot capture the dynamics of individual molecule.

-We have done this by balancing the excitation and decay rates of the plasmon coupled dye by the volume of the gold nanorods thus increasing the maximum intensity and by chemical modifications to suppress the dark states of the dye molecule to prevent blinking.
+They have done this by balancing the excitation and decay rates of the plasmon coupled dye by the volume of the gold nanorods thus increasing the maximum intensity and by chemical modifications to suppress the dark states of the dye molecule to prevent blinking.

-Our results pave the way toward real-time microsecond studies of biochemical processes using an implementation compatible with existing single-molecule fluorescence methods.
+Their results pave the way toward real-time microsecond studies of biochemical processes using an implementation compatible with existing single-molecule fluorescence methods.

 About the research